18th March 2018

 18/03/2018 6:30 pm

 This year on August 27th at The Boclair House Hotel in Bearsden we held our very first Sassy & Classy Ladies Lunch Event.
 The event was marketed on our social media pages and we sold out within the first 24 hours of marketing.
 The event was a huge success for Rainbow Valley, both in terms of fundraising (event raised just over £10k) and awareness raising, as we asked our captive audience of 150 female guests to tweet, Instagram and Facebook as many selfies and #'s of Rainbow Valley and the Sassy & Classy event as possible.
 We have had amazing feedback from our guests, which has led to many future fundraising opportunities for us.
 We know that we can build on this event for next year as many of guests able who attended this year’s event have expressed an interesting returning to the next one.

-In order to recruit more volunteers across the different areas of the West of Scotland we have also launched our Sassy & Classy DIY event.
+In order to recruit more volunteers across the different areas of Scotland we have also launched our Sassy & Classy DIY event.
 This follows an ask on the day, that our supporters organise their own lunch/dinner/drinks/cocktail party events and get their own networks involved.
 Rainbow Valley's fundraising team will be on hand to help support these events by sending on helpful event planner template's and budget planner templates, as well as being available on the phone to deal with any enquiry's our Sassy & Classy DIY event teams might have.
 We hope that these events will help us share our message & brand within more communities across Scotland and help us reach many more people who have been affected by cancer.

 0141 956 6777